jerrygg/Advanced-Generic-CSharp-Messenger/readme.md

 ## Usage:

-Copy the `EventSystem` folder into your Unity project assets folder to include the scripts.
+Copy the `AdvancedGenericCSharpMessenger` folder into your Unity project assets folder to include the scripts.

 1. To create a new event (this assumes you have an enum named GlobalEvent):
  	```csharp